globus/globus-compute/changelog.d/20220223_152315_rchard_helm_endpoint_secret.rst

 New Functionality
 ^^^^^^^^^^^^^^^^^

-- Added Helm options to specify Kuberenetes imagePullSecret and maxIdleTime values.
+- Added Helm options to specify Kuberenetes workerDebug, imagePullSecret and maxIdleTime values.
 ..
 ..
 Bug Fixes
 .. ^^^^^^^^^